1. You don’t get derailed by unknown decision-makers.

-Following up with unqualified buyers takes too much time and energy; phone calls, voice mails, emails, cancelled appointments, etc. You’re constantly explaining to your boss why you feel these buyers are going to buy (you just need more time and a lower price, right?).
+Following up with unqualified buyers takes too much time and energy; phone calls, voice mails, emails, cancelled appointments, etc. As a result, you constantly have to explain to your boss why you feel these buyers are going to buy (you just need more time and a lower price, right?).
 When they don’t buy, it has an adverse impact on your psyche as well.
 Getting strung along by a prospect who doesn’t buy or hearing endless excuses why they can’t buy wears your confidence down.

 4. You spend less time doing data entry.

 No more overburdening pipeline, excessive data entry and managing follow-ups that go nowhere.
-You’re free to invest in gather marketplace intelligence, building an ideal customer profile, developing a territory strategy, and pursuing more qualified buyers.
+Consequently, you’re free to invest in gathering marketplace intelligence, building an ideal customer profile, developing a territory strategy, and pursuing more qualified buyers.
 Qualifying buyers is one of the best time management tools available to sales professionals.

 Referrals come from satisfied customers who want to help your success because of the value you provide to them.
 You typically earn more trust and value with your customers than with buyers who make decisions only on price.
 They are indifferent to the value of a salesperson and see them as commodities.
 And you don’t get very many referrals.